acrylic-style/ConnectionListener/README.md

 #     Whether to use reflection-based channel initializer when creating HAProxy-enabled
 #     packet listener.
 #     This setting has no effect when replacing main server port with HAProxy-enabled listener.
+#     You will need to enable this option if you are running on java 12+.
 #     (Requires proxy_protocol to work.)
 #     (Default: false)